Ludophilia/Minishell/docs/parser.md

 	- bash: syntax error near unexpected token `1' (interpreted roughly as `</dev/random head -c 40 >> >> >>`) (1> 2> Should not be managed so it's
 	not really an error in my case...)
-	- error code: 2
+	- exit status: 2

 ##### Errors (>> outfile)

 - `>>`
 	- bash: syntax error near unexpected token `newline'
-	- error code: 2
+	- exit status: 2

 - `>> >> >>`
 	- bash: syntax error near unexpected token `>' (the second one)
-	- error code: 2
+	- exit status: 2

 - `>> >> >> >>four`
 	- bash: syntax error near unexpected token `>' (the second one)
 	- four is NOT created / appended
-	- error code: 2
+	- exit status: 2

 - `>> >>outfile echo rofl`
 	- bash: syntax error near unexpected token `>>' (the second one)
-	- error code: 2
+	- exit status: 2
 	- outfile is NOT created / appended

 - `>>""`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1

 - `>>''`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1

 - `>> forbidden` (a file with no permission)
 	- bash: : Permission denied
-	- error code: 1
+	- exit status: 1

 - `>>lol >> ''`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1
 	- lol IS created or not truncated if already exists

 - `echo salut >> forbidden >>two` (a file with no permission)
 	- bash: : Permission denied
-	- error code: 1
+	- exit status: 1
 	- two is NOT created or not truncated if already exists, seems the logic stopped after the parsing error.

 - `echo salut >> '' >>two`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1
 	- two is NOT created or not truncated if already exists, seems the logic stopped after the parsing error.

 - `echo salut >>one >>two >> '' >>four`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1
 	- one and two ARE created or not truncated if already exists.
 	- four is NOT created / truncated, seems the logic stopped after the parsing error.